 Jetpack has a scheduling feature called Publicize that lets you schedule your social media posts in advance.
 It’s a nice feature, but you have to be a premium user to get it.

-For more details, see our step by step guide on how to schedule WordPress posts for social media with Buffer.
+For more details, see our step-by-step guide on how to schedule WordPress posts for social media with Buffer.

 Jetpack offers a few different social media extensions for adding social sharing buttons to your posts and widget areas.

-It supports the most popular social networks, including Facebook, Pinterest, Twitter, LinkedIn, and Yummly.
+While Shared Counts supports the most popular social networks, including Facebook, Pinterest, Twitter, LinkedIn, and Yummly.
 You can even display the total share counts the post has received for social proof.

 For more details, see our guide on how to add social share buttons in WordPress.

 Yet Another Related Posts plugin is the best WordPress related posts plugin in the market, and the perfect alternative to Jetpack’s related posts feature.